Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 Hoeff snorted.
 "Shit, Tiny.
 An’ I thought the time you killed the doom-noodle with a rock was fuckin’ hardcore."

 "I don’t train to be useless, you know that."
 Walsh sighed, ready to move on.
-“We good, Yan?”
+"We good, Yan?"

 Yan sat down on his tail, blinking as he recovered.
 "I am if you am.
 Are."

 Walsh sighed again, wrapped an arm almost halfway around Yan’s shoulders, and chuckled quietly.
 "We’re good.
 Maybe time to head back in there?"

 "Give the Professor a few minutes," Hoeff decided.
-“Man’s havin’ to write up a whole comparative whateverology paper on short notice.
+"Man’s havin’ to write up a whole comparative whateverology paper on short notice.
 And Yan, I don’t think we saw even a finger of what’s in there.
-There’s a lot to think about.”
+There’s a lot to think about."

 Walsh nodded. "…Yeah.
 There’s writing.
 Math, the basic technologies.
 I won’t lie bro, what we found in there is at least a few thousand years ahead of where you guys were when the love boat found you."